RPL Guide – Master of Business in Global Hotel Leadership (1209230)

 |Strategic rooms division management and leadership||Strategic revenue and yield maximisation|

-If your prior study or experience occurred more than 10 years ago, you should provide supporting documents to demonstrate the ways you have generated and maintained currency of practice, for instance through professional memberships with peak bodies, on-the-job training, professional development or research.
+If your prior study or experience occurred more than ten years ago, you should provide supporting documents to demonstrate the ways you have generated and maintained currency of practice, due to more recent and ongoing learning in a relevant field, such as professional memberships with peak bodies, on-the-job training, professional development or research.

 If you apply for direct admission with Southern Cross University using our online application for Admission, in the Advanced Standing section, indicate that you wish to be considered for credit, by selecting yes from the drop-down box.

 If you wish to be considered for credit after course commencement, use your Student ID to log into the My Enrolment portal.
 Select eForms from the menu bar to complete and submit your Advanced Standing Application at least: